 Supervisors also perform an evaluative function, provide constructive feedback, and act as gatekeepers for the profession.
 There is a power imbalance in the relationship, not always discussed, that can become especially fraught when the two participants hold different social and racial identities.
 How do microaggressions and white fragility show up in clinical supervision?
 How do supervisors and supervisees navigate these sometimes challenging conversations in ways that produce clinical and personal growth?REGISTER

-In this scenario-driven webinar, designed with both supervisors and supervisees in mind, we will explore the concept of intersectionality as it applies to clinical supervision.
+In this scenario-driven workshop, designed with both supervisors and supervisees in mind, we will explore the concept of intersectionality as it applies to clinical supervision.
 Using both a racial justice and somatic lens, the instructors provide a supportive forum to deconstruct these challenging conversations and provide a roadmap for understanding and repair that can also become a template for how we work with our clients.

 By the end of this workshop, participants will be able to: